xiaochi-liu/interpretable-ml-book/manuscript/10-references.md

 Yang, H., Rudin, C., & Seltzer, M. (2016).
 Scalable Bayesian Rule Lists, 31.
 Retrieved from http://arxiv.org/abs/1602.08610

-Zhao, Q., & Hastie, T. (2016).
-Causal interpretations of black-box models.
-Technical Report.
+Zhao, Qingyuan, and Trevor Hastie.
+"Causal interpretations of black-box models."
+Journal of Business & Economic Statistics, to appear.
+A DEPTH AND EXPOSURE TIME (2017).

 **R Packages Used for Examples**